RandomKiddo/RandomKiddo/README.md

 The stuff that lets me do stuff!

-VSCode (Python, Fortran, C, C++)
+- VSCode (Python, Fortran, C, C++)
-BlueJ (Java)
+- BlueJ (Java)
-Eclipse (Advanced Java)
+- Eclipse (Advanced Java)
-Terminal
+- Terminal
-Brackets (HTML, CSS, Javascript, Website Development)
+- Brackets (HTML, CSS, Javascript, Website Development)

 <br />

 ### Other Languages:

 I know these fairly well but I either don't use them often, or I don't use them anymore!

-HTML & CSS
+(I wouldn't ask me for help on these)

+- HTML5
+- CSS3
-Javascript
+- Javascript
-Swift
+- Swift
-C#
+- C#